 Total budget: €103,000 over three months.

 "Can I ask you something?"
-I interrupted, probably more abruptly than I should have.

 The room went quiet.

-"You're essentially creating the same content four times, just calling it different things."
+"You're essentially creating the same content four times.
+Just calling it different things."

 Marc looked confused.
 "No, these are completely different campaigns with different objectives."